tokenika/tokenika.github.io/WarsawBlock.md

   Where are we today today?
 We have the decentralized computer and a bunch of people trying to build applications on top of it, some of them are quite exciting ideas.
 But actually nothing is coming to market.
 All we have are just prototypes.
 The developers are trying to build those amazing apps but they don't get to spend their time on building business logic and user interfaces.
 Instead they are stuck on figuring out low-level stuff like databases, storage and inter-app communication.

-  Furthermore, because everything's being implemented in the app layer, it's being done within relatively inefficient scripting environment.
+  Furthermore, because everything is being implemented in the app layer, it's being done within relatively inefficient scripting environment.
 And even if it gets built, it will be expensive to use - it will cost gas.

 - #### Bad user experience

   We must admit that user experience in the crypto-space is quite horrible.
-Can anyone name a blockchain-based application which can be used by normal people?
+Can anyone name a blockchain-based application which can actually  be used by normal people?
 Not by insiders like you, but by normal people, who just want to be users, not investors or risk-takers.
 An app which does not require you to buy tokens before you can try using it?
 An app which allows you do things in real-time, just as any conventional app like eBay or Uber?

   There is a reason for that.
 As developers are still stuck on making the back-end functional, there are no resources left to build the front-end.
 And even if they had the resources, you can't build a proper front-end if the back-end is unable to overcome the latency of block production.